arrowtype/blog/posts/2025-01-24--robofont-vs-glyphs/index.md

 ## Update 1

-Soon after posting this, a friend reached out to mention how RoboFont and Glyphs handle layers differently.
+Soon after I published this, a friend reached out to mention how RoboFont and Glyphs handle layers differently.
 I can’t believe I forgot to mention this!
 A few notes on this:
 - The Glyphs *Background* layer is a quick **Command+B** keystroke away, and I use it constantly.
 RoboFont allows you to shift between layers with **Option+Command+Up/Down**, but the layers have some limitations.
 - Glyphs allows you to put a component into a background layer: so, for instance, if you are drawing an /ohorn, you can place a live-updating /o component in the background, for a visual confirmation that your main shape is similar.
 - Glyphs also makes [Intermediate layers](https://glyphsapp.com/learn/intermediate-layers) and [Alternate layers](https://glyphsapp.com/learn/switching-shapes) simpler to add and generally simpler to handle than RoboFont.
 (In UFOs, you can still use intermediate layers, within a UFO or in a separate UFO, and reference that layer from your Designspace.)
 This advantage somewhat ends if you try to use *both* Intermediate and Alternate layers, as I mention above.
 But, hopefully this limitation will be resolved in time.